lusis/apithings/internal/statusthing/README.md

 ## Configuration
 Config is done through environment variables with a prefix of `STATUSTHING_`:

-- `STATUSTHING_ADDR`: the ip:port string to listen on. defaults to `127.0.0.1:9000`
+- `STATUSTHING_ADDR`: the ip:port string to listen on. defaults to `:9000`
 - `STATUSTHING_DEBUG` regardless of value, if this is set debug logging will activate
-- `STATUSTHING_BASEPATH` the basepath is path for all api requests. the default is `/api/statusthing/` so all requests go to `/api/statusthing/` - note the trailing slash here
+- `STATUSTHING_BASEPATH` the basepath is path for requests. if not specified, the default is `/statusthings` and `/statusthings/api` for dashboard and api respectively
 - `STATUSTHING_DBFILE` the sqlite file to use for data
 - `STATUSTHING_APIKEY` if provided, password protects the api with the provided value and said value must be provided as an http header `X-STATUSTHING-KEY` for any requests
-- `STATUSTHING_ENABLE_DASH` if you want the VERY VERY basic and rudimentary **PUBLIC** read-only "dashboard" (and I use that word so very very loosely), this will expose it at `basepath/ui` so `/api/statusthing/ui` assuming defaults

 Additionaly, per the top-level README, setting `NGROK_AUTHTOKEN` will stand up a temporary ngrok endpoint for the app and specifiying `NGROK_ENDPOINT` will use that endpoint to expose it.
 When exposed via ngrok the basepath and apikey settings are all honored as well.